Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 </p>

 #### ImGUI Configurer
+On the desktop and browser ports a simple imgui configurer dialog is available (which can be shown by pressing the 'C' button).
+Here you can specify the same parameters as in the config file but they cannot be saved (yet).

 ### Championship Lode Runner ###
 To play with this version you just have to edit the config file/set it in the launcher or launch the exe with "Championship" argument.